 Id verification in Kenya refers to the process of confirming the identity of an individual by verifying their personal information against the Kenyan government's official records and databases.
 The process is usually carried out by government agencies, financial institutions, and other organizations that require proof of identity from their clients or customers.

-In Kenya, the government has put in place various measures and systems for id verification, including the National Integrated Identity Management System (NIIMS), commonly known as Huduma Namba, which is a unique identification number that is assigned to all Kenyan citizens and residents.
-This system collects biometric and personal information from individuals such as fingerprints, facial recognition, and other personal data.
+In Kenya, the government has put in place various measures and systems for ID verification, including the National Integrated Identity Management System (NIIMS), commonly known as Huduma Namba, which is a unique identification number that is assigned to all Kenyan citizens and residents.
+This system collects biometric and personal information from individuals, such as fingerprints and facial recognition, ensuring a thorough Kenyan ID number search when needed.

 Financial institutions in Kenya also use identity verification systems to comply with the Know Your Customer (KYC) regulations.
 KYC requires that banks and other financial institutions verify the identity of their customers before providing them with services or products.